-Semi Truck Accident Statistics
+Big Rig and Semi Truck Accident Statistics

 On Florida’s highways and suburban streets, accidents involving semi-trucks are an everyday occurrence.
 In Palm Beach County alone, there are hundreds – if not thousands – of commercial truck accidents every year.
 The following are important statistics regarding semis: